michaelthielemans/Second-Brain/IoT/Theory/SPI.md

 **Advantages of SPI:**
 - It’s faster than asynchronous serial
-- The receive hardware can be a simple shift register
+- The receiving hardware can be a simple shift register
-- It supports multiple slaves (via SS – Slave Select)

 Multiple slaves with SPI: